 Below we provide answers to frequently asked questions regarding community foundations in general and about the Oklahoma City Community Foundation.
-If you have a question that is not answered below, please complete the contact form.
+If you have a question that is not answered below, contact us.

 Many individuals want their charitable gifts to make a lasting difference.
 Our permanent endowment funds are invested for long-term growth and will continue to support the charitable interests designated by the donor forever.

-► Are all funds at the Oklahoma City Community Foundation permanent?
+Are all funds at the Oklahoma City Foundation permanent?

 Permanent endowments established to benefit a specific charitable organization will continue to make grants to that organization as long as it exists.
 If that organization closes, our variance power ensures that grants from the fund will be directed to a similar charitable purpose.